ZsoltBihary/PytorchDRL/README.md

 - **Does NOT:**
   - Own optimizers,
   - Perform training logic
   - Know about the algorithm that trained it
 - Each agent uses one of the model variants.
+Agent variants are linked to model variants, NOT to trainer algorithm variants.
+  - Policy-value model -> Policy-value agent
+  - Q-value model -> Q-value agent
+  - Policy-only model -> Policy-only agent
 - Agents are intentionally thin and stable.
 They are designed to survive the training process.

 ### 4. Trainer (The teacher)